-Annapurna region, one of the safest adventure destinations around Himalaya altitude-wise, where elevation gains at a gradual pace.
+Annapurna region is one of the safest adventure destinations around the Himalayas altitude-wise, where elevation gains at a gradual pace.
 As the walk progresses trekkers will be well-acclimatized spending overnights at certain heights, as well as having acclimatization days where requires.
-Around the Annapurna region where altitude sickness might occur, where acclimatization days are required especially on the Annapurna circuit crossing high Thorang-La pass.
+Around the Annapurna region where altitude sickness might occur, where acclimatization days are required especially on the Annapurna circuit crossing the high Thorang-La pass.
 Which are 5,416 meters high to reach Mustang from Manang district, having acclimatization days at Manang 3,550 m high.

 Langtang Region, another popular adventure destination after Annapurna and Everest, the closest mountain range located north of Kathmandu valley.
 High Altitude and Acclimatization depend on chosen destinations, as the Langtang region offers various exciting trekking and adventures.
 The popular trek of a week to Kyanjin Gompa around Langtang valley at 3,860 m / 12, 664 feet high.
 Where most trekkers spend extra days for acclimatization at Kyanjin Gompa, as well as heading towards high Gosainkunda Pond.